 Unapproved miracle cures aren’t new, but regulating them is a relatively new idea.
 The FDA, which requires premarket review of all new drugs and bans false claims of therapeutic effectiveness, was signed into law in 1938.
 As a part of this law, no drug can be brought to market and sold to patients in the United States before manufacturers have proven both that it is safe and that it treats the target disease at least as well as currently-available options.

 This approval process is accomplished through several rounds of research, animal trials, and human clinical trials.
 The law exists to protect patients from medications which are insufficiently tested and may come with dangerous side effects.
-Manufacturers can’t say their drug successfully treats cancer if they haven’t proven that it does, through carefully-constructed randomized trials.
+Manufacturers can’t say their drug successfully treats cancer without proof through carefully-constructed randomized trials.

 Unfortunately, it’s easy to get around these rules for drug manufacturers unwilling to go through the approval process.
 PNC-27 gets around the FDA very easily, by making it clear that the treatment is not FDA approved and can’t be administered in the United States.
 By only selling the drug outside the country, they’re able to avoid FDA rules about safety and efficacy.